9 Essential micronized progesterone concerns to grasp:

-Micronized progesterone is progesterone that has been finely ground in a lab so that it can absorb easily into the blood stream.
-It is commonly used in transdermals (topical) creams, lotions and gels.
+Micronized progesterone is progesterone finely ground in a lab so therefore it can absorb into the bloodstream easily.
+It is commonly used in transdermals (topical) creams, lotions, and gels.

-When someone says natural micronized progesterone, they are referring to micronized progesterone that is extracted from plants that closely matches progesterone made in the human body.
+When someone says natural micronized progesterone, they are referring to micronized progesterone extracted from plants that closely matches progesterone made in the human body.

-This is not like synthetic progesterone that you might find in birth control pills and other forms of HRT (hormone therapy treatments) used for menopause.
-They are usually found in prescriptions like Provera.
+Natural progesterone is not like synthetic progesterone you might find in birth control pills and other forms of HRT (hormone therapy treatments) used for menopause.
+Synthetics are therefore found in prescriptions like Provera.

-The micronized part of the equation is the description of how it is made.
-For instance, oils, creams and lotions encourage absorption thru the digestive tract when taken by mouth, or the skin when taking or using micronized progesterone cream.
+The micronized part of the equation is the description of the manufacturing process.
+For instance, oils, creams, and lotions encourage absorption thru the digestive tract when taken by mouth, or the skin when using micronized progesterone cream.

 Many women have said they felt calm and could sleep after taking micronized progesterone and it compliments their estrogen therapy.

-Compared to synthetics, is has less, if any side effects, compared to synthetic progestins like Provera [Medroxyprogesterone acetate].
+Compared to synthetics, it has less, if any side effects, compared to synthetic progestins like Provera [Medroxyprogesterone acetate].